5 Reasons why you must stay in a Riad in Morocco

 - Being in touch with the locals helped us to overcome our cultural prejudices.
 Yes this is really true.

-- There are riads for everyone’s pocket and taste: modern styled ones or traditional ones for the price starting from € 25 to € 200 or even more.
+- Morocco is one of the cheapest travel destinations in the world so know that here are riads for everyone’s pocket and taste here: modern styled ones or traditional ones for the price starting from € 25 to € 200 or even more.
 With more than 500 Riads in the Medinas, even if you are on a budget, you can still have a wonderful one.